INTERVIEW WITH Dr AMBIKA PRASAD ADHIKARI

 compared top 400,000/yr that we now have.
 That should be the plan, which would

 be the engine to drive the Nepalese economy upward.
-Nepal
+Nepal will climb at

 I know